lemueld6200/portfolio/pages/about.md

 ---
+layout: page
 title: About
-layout: page
 permalink: /about
 ---

-There is nothing about me
+There is nothing to know about me.